 FACES Lab participates in USS Monitor's 150th Anniversary

 Civil War ironclad warship the USS Monitor sank on Dec.
 31, 1862, taking 16 of the 63 crewmen aboard down with it.
-These soldiers were either lost at sea or trapped inside the ship, which was being towed though rough seas off Cape Hatteras, N.C.
-None of the 16 soldiers had been seen since, until now.
+These sailors were either lost at sea or trapped inside the ship, which was being towed though rough seas off Cape Hatteras, N.C.
+None of the 16 sailors had been seen since, until now.

 The skeletal remains of both sailors were discovered inside the Monitor’s gun turret after it was raised from the ocean floor in 2002.
 While much has been learned about the physical characteristics of the men, their identities remain a mystery.
 By releasing images of the reconstructed faces, NOAA hopes the public will be able to assist in the ongoing effort to identify the sailors.